RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 <font size="6" color=HotPink>Do NOT create branch environments directly in Platform.sh</font><br>

-Since we have an integrated GitHub:Platform.sh setup, the correct way to create branches for a project in on GitHub.
+Since we have an integrated GitHub:Platform.sh setup, the correct way to create branches for a project is on GitHub.
 These will subsequently appear on Platform.sh because you have an SSH connection between the two.
 We use VSCode as our IDE and this interface, with the [correct extensions installed](../cicd/prerequisites.md#vscode-extensions) makes this easy.

 One of the options when you start VSCode is to "Clone Git Repository".
 If that doesn't show, hit Command-P and the little window at the top will appear to let you start there.<br>
 <img src="../cicd/captures/update1.png"  width="350">